freesuraj/freesuraj.github.io/cv/index.markdown

     <div class="col-xs-4 section-right">4/2020 - Present</div>
 </div>

-*iOS Team Lead*
+*iOS Engineer & Lead*

-Develop and Improve the Catch.com.au ecommerce iOS app.
+* Lead the development and enhancement of the Catch.com.au ecommerce iOS app, driving improvements in performance, user experience, and maintainability.
+* Spearheaded the migration from legacy Objective-C codebase to SwiftUI, reducing build times and modernizing the app’s architecture.
+* Designed and implemented a robust CI/CD pipeline using CircleCI and GitHub Actions, streamlining the release process and ensuring high-quality deployments.

-* Work closely with stakeholders, designers and other engineers to architect new and improved features
+* Collaborated with cross-functional teams (stakeholders, designers, and engineers) to architect and deliver innovative features, improving app response time and user engagement.
-* Suggest A/B experiments to test and analyse different solution strategies
-* Help improve the app response time and user-friendliness
+* Proposed and implemented A/B testing strategies to evaluate feature performance, leading to data-driven decision-making and enhanced user satisfaction.
+* Played a dual role as a hands-on developer and team leader, contributing to technical solutions while participating in leadership meetings to align on strategic goals.

+**Key Highlight**
+* Led the team in a full-scale app rebuild, eliminating legacy code and significantly reducing development time for new features.
+* Introduced SwiftUI to accelerate UI development and maintain a modern, maintainable codebase.

 <div class="row">
     <div class="col-xs-8 section-left">Kogan.com (Melbourne)</div>